Commissioners

 Commissioner Sara was later nominated as a Member of Parliament to the East African Legislative Assembly (EALA) where she served for 10 years.
 As a Member of Parliament, she participated in the formulation of numerous regional laws geared towards promoting regional integration.
 Some of her key highlights during her tenure at EALA include: working with various partners in developing a regional HIV Bill and Gender Bill; developing the EAC Peace and Security Protocol; and being part of the Select Committee of 6 (six) to Kenya during the 2007-Post Election Violence.
 Commissioner Sara is passionate about advancing health rights, gender equality, social justice, regional integration, as well as issues of peace and security.

-Commissioner - Dr. Dennis Nyongesa Wamalwa
+Dr. Dennis Nyongesa Wamalwa

 Dr. Dennis Wamalwa, Ph.D. is a Commissioner with the Kenya National Commission on Human Rights (KNCHR).
 He is also a Board Member and the Vice-Chairperson of the Intersex Persons Society of Kenya (IPSK).
-Dr. Wamalwa is governance, community organizer, social justice advocate, gender specialist and human rights defender with a wealth of experience in advocacy initiatives.
+Dr. Wamalwa is a governance, community organizer, social justice advocate, gender specialist and human rights defender with a wealth of experience in advocacy initiatives.
 Dr. Wamalwa is also an associate research consultant with AFRIBA Research Consortium, which plays a part in the social change in Africa.
 He is a member at Honor and Diligence Support Service, an international consortium of Counsellors and Psychologists offering remote psychological counselling across Africa.
 Additionally, Dr, Wamalwa has a wealth of experience spanning over 20 years as a Lecturer, Trainer, Researcher and Mental Health and Psychosocial well-being consultant, with various International, National and Local NGOs, Corporates, Government, Health and Religious Institutions.
 He is a registered member of Kenya Counsellors and Psychologists Association with an Associate Counsellor Supervisor Status.

 He holds a PhD in Peace and Conflict Studies from Masinde Muliro University of Science and Technology (MMUST) Kenya and a Masters of Arts in Counselling Studies, from The University of Manchester, (UK) coupled with numerous professional credentials.
 He has to his credit, 20 publications in referred journals with high impact factors and; he has supervised over 25 postgraduate Master’s students to completion from various universities between 2016 and date.